rjimeno/linux-sysadmin-interview-questions/README.md

 * What is the difference between UNIX and Linux.

+    UNIX is a trademark that designates an operating system that certifiably adheres to the Singe UNIX Specification.
+Linux is the kernel of an operating system that behaves in a manner similar to a Unix system although does not certifiably conforms with the Single UNIX Specification.

 * What is the difference between Telnet and SSH?

 * Explain the three load averages and what do they indicate.
 What command can be used to view the load averages?
 * Can you name a lower-case letter that is not a valid option for GNU ```ls```?
 * What is a Linux kernel module?